bkownacki1/CS3398-Kree-F2019/README.txt

     - Web App front end us built and team has versed themselves on Node.js, and regular JavaScript for the next phase of the Sprint.

   Shelby:
+    - Mock HMTL page with JS and CSS integrated was created to prove research was fruitfull.

   Ben:
     - Researched Javascript, HTML, node.js, and the Google Maps API.
 Got and distributed API key and added features to the front end's map to get acclimated to the Maps API.